djdelima/spelling-checker-front/README.md

 ### Deployment
 The application is set up for deployment to Heroku.
 To deploy, you will need to set up a Heroku account, create a new app, and connect it to the GitHub repository.
 Once connected, Heroku will automatically build and deploy the application when changes are pushed to the main branch.

+### GitHub Actions for deployment
+The repository is set up with GitHub Actions for continuous deployment.
+When changes are pushed to the main branch, it will trigger the GitHub Action workflow to build, create docker image and deploy it application to Heroku Registry.

 ### Built With
 - [React](https://reactjs.org/) - The web framework used